FIDO2 Settings

 Some Integrations may include FIDO2 settings separate from those in HYPR Application settings.
 Integration FIDO2 Settings function identically to Control Center FIDO2 Settings.

-The original URL at the time of registration, used to validate future authentication requests.
+The original URL at the time of registration plus any (comma-separated) additional Android Package Key (APK) hash keys; used to first to register and later to validate future authentication requests.
 This URL is entered automatically as part of the HYPR onboarding setup, so you typically don’t need to edit it.
-If you decide to change it, the value must be all lowercase.
-If users are unable to pair FIDO2-based devices successfully, check this URL does not contain any uppercase characters. - Discoverable Credentials
+If you decide to change it, the URL value must be all lowercase.
+If users are unable to pair FIDO2-based devices successfully, check this URL does not contain any uppercase characters.

 Required: The Relying Party requires a client-side discoverable credential